-PFP-IDE is excited to announce the recipients of the PFP-IDE Virtual Fellowship Project Awards.
-The awards provide funding to 2020 alumni of the PFP-IDE Fellowship, who participated in the program virtually due to the COVID-19 pandemic and developed inclusive employment projects for their home countries with remote guidance and training from U.S. disability experts and previous PFP-IDE alumni.
-Read more about their plans for inclusive employment projects below:
+AUCD and PFP-IDE are excited to announce the recipients of the PFP-IDE Virtual Fellowship Small Grant Awards.
+The awards provide funding to 2020 alumni of the PFP-IDE Fellowship, who participated in the program virtually due to the COVID-19 pandemic and developed inclusive development projects for their home countries with remote guidance and training from U.S. disability experts and previous PFP-IDE alumni.
+Read more about their award-winning projects below:

 Sarah Wang’ombe (Kenya)